 - High counts: 41 at Indian Cave SP, Nemaha and Richardson Cos 27 May 2002, 39 in Sarpy Co 11 May 1996 and 29 in Sarpy Co 13 May 1995.

 Summer: Bruner et al (1904) considered Great Crested Flycatcher a common summer resident only along the Missouri River and its larger tributaries in the east; Rapp et al (1958) noted that it occurred as far west as Keith and Logan Cos.
 The breeding range expanded westward during the 20th Century along river valleys as riparian woodlands have spread westward and matured.
 The expansion has continued into the 21st Century.
-Currently Great Crested Flycatcher occurs statewide, with highest densities in the east, and lowest numbers in the west, where it is limited to extensive wooded riparian areas on the Pine Ridge, along the Niobrara River Valley, Loup drainage west to Thomas Co, South Platte River Valley, and Republican River Valley.
+Currently Great Crested Flycatcher occurs statewide, with highest densities in the east, and lowest numbers in the west, where it is limited to extensive wooded riparian areas on the Pine Ridge, along the Niobrara River Valley, North Platte River Valley west to Scotts Bluff Co, Loup drainage west to Thomas Co, South Platte River Valley, and Republican River Valley.

 It is common in the Niobrara River Valley west to at least eastern Cherry Co (Brogie and Mossman 1983), occurring only in small numbers further west.
-One of few records west of Nenzel along the Niobrara River was a male in breeding condition collected 5 Jul 1964 south of Rushville, Sheridan Co (Short 1965); another was near Rushville 3 Jun 2014, and two were at Smith Lake WMA, Sheridan Co 14 Jun 2016.
+One of few records west of Nenzel along the Niobrara River was a male in breeding condition collected 5 Jul 1964 south of Rushville, Sheridan Co (Short 1965); another was near Rushville 3 Jun 2014, and at Smith Lake WMA, Sheridan Co two were present 14 Jun 2016 and two on 10 Jun 2021.

 Great Crested Flycatcher is fairly common on the Pine Ridge; it was considered a rare migrant and local summer resident in the northwest as recently as the early 1980s (Rosche 1982), where it had occurred as a migrant since 10 May 1953, and in summer since 18 Jun 1961.